 - (4) Departure and Adjustments.
 Any party requesting a sentence departure, variance or adjustment must submit a written motion, specifying the grounds and legal authority in support of the request for departure, variance or adjustment.
 The motion shall be filed at least fourteen (14) days prior to the scheduled sentencing hearing, with copies served upon opposing counsel and the probation office.
-A request for departure, variance or adjustment may be included in a sentencing memorandum. - (5) Disclosure of Revised Presentence Report and Addendum.
-If either party objects to the PSR in writing, the probation officer shall conduct such further inquiries, investigation or consultation with counsel as may be necessary to attempt to resolve the objections raised.
+A request for departure, variance or adjustment may be included in a sentencing memorandum. - objects to the PSR in writing, the probation officer shall conduct such further inquiries, investigation or consultation with counsel as may be necessary to attempt to resolve the objections raised.
 The probation officer shall also prepare an addendum to the PSR that shall address the objections raised by counsel and identify those issues that remain unresolved.
-The revised PSR and addendum shall be submitted to the parties at least seven (7) days prior to sentencing. - (6) Presentence Conference.
+The revised PSR and addendum shall be submitted to the parties at least seven (7) days prior to sentencing. - Presentence Conference.
 Upon receipt of the PSR, the court may schedule a presentence conference with all counsel and the probation officer present, and with the defendant if proceeding pro se.